jeromeetienne/learningthreejs.com/source/_posts/2013-07-10-how-to-do-a-procedural-city-in-100lines.markdown

 ## Procedural Generation of Building's Texture

 Here we want to generate the texture for the side of each building.
-In a nutshell, it will shows the floors for realism and variety.
+In a nutshell, it will show the floors for realism and variety.
 So it alternates between row of window and row of floor.
 Window rows are dark with a small noise to simulate light variations in each room.
 Then we upscale texture carefully avoiding filtering.

-So let's Status First you build a canvas.
+First you build a canvas.
 Make it small, 32x64.

 ```javascript
 var canvas  = document.createElement( 'canvas' );